 You know why picking a reliable property agent is hard?
 It’s because most of us only buy a house once or twice in our lives.
-It’s not as if we get to work 20 different agents, so we can spot the fly-by-night agents from the long-time professionals.
-Fortunately, there are some tell-tale signs to look for:
+Fortunately, there’s a method to spot a property agent you can trust and rely on:

 First, the common-sense basics: